Nyambi Nyambi: Career

 He had a bit part in the independent film Day Night Day Night as Organizer.
-He appeared in the episode "Four Cops Shot" in the final season of Law & Order and in the independent film William Vincent alongside James Franco and Josh Lucas.
+He appeared in the episode "Four Cops Shot" in the final season of the original run of Law & Order and in the independent film William Vincent alongside James Franco and Josh Lucas.

 Among his stage roles have been Caliban in a 2008 Classic Stage Company production of The Tempest and Alfred in a 2009 production of Athol Fugard's Coming Home at The Wilma Theater in Philadelphia.

 His big break came when he was cast in the sitcom Mike & Molly as Samuel, a Senegalese waiter who works at Mike and Carl's favorite restaurant.

 In 2017, Nyambi joined The Good Fight in a recurring role as a law firm investigator.
 For the second season, he was promoted to regular cast member.

 in 2018, he voiced J'onn J'onzz/Martian Manhunter in the animated films The Death of Superman and Reign of the Supermen, as well as John Stewart in Lego DC Super-Villains.
 He also appeared in the 2018 American comedy-drama Blindspotting.

+On January 18, 2024, it was reported that Nyambi was promoted to a series regular on Night Court.